ucsb-cs56-projects/cs56-games-Go/README.md

 # Developer Notes

 The code might need a little overhaul.
 As it currently stands, it's a little difficult to understand, let alone make changes to, the code.
 A little problem you might run into also, is trying to understand the game itself.
 It's a pretty deep game, with little intricacies here and there that makes the gameplay a little more confusing than usual.
 But the rules are in the game, as well as a source that goes into a little more detail than the in-game instructions panel does.

+So I would suggest:
+1. Starting with understanding the game.
+Read the rules of Go, try to understand the basic mechanics.
+2. Start understanding the code.
+This step might be a little difficult, because the code might need a large refactoring.
+3. Working on the issues.

 # File Explanation